fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	"He began the creation of man from clay, and made his progeny from a quintessence of fluid" (Quran 32:7-8)

+According to a hadith, Allah created the body of Adam and it lay still for some time.
+During that time Iblis went through Adam's body and got thoughts that he will be able to control Adam because his body was hollow.

 There is a hadith from Abu Huraira 🐈: